abhiyagupta/E2EMLOps/README_Kubernetes.md

 ```
 - line 24 in sports-classifier.yml (K*-->eks cluster)
 - same for veg fruits classfier
+- /K8SDeploy/eks-cluster-config/eks-cluster.yaml: comment out line no 20 & 42  publickKeyPath to run in local
 - test_kserve_sports_2.py - change url. url shd be copied from load balancers dns
 - after adding poliy- go to model server cm in argo cd and change dns
 - when opening a port - go to new terminal